 Undergraduate Scholarship in the amount of $500 is presented to a college student who has completed a minimum of five semesters in a Nebraska College or university music education program, with a wind or percussion instrument as the primary area of study.

-2019 Recipient - Cal Switzer (University of Nebraska at Kearney)
+2021 Recipient - Dakota Valle (University of Nebraska at Omaha)